 MINIMUM QUALIFICATIONS REQUIRED:

-- Ability to accurately and effectively communicate the mission and vision of the Foundation
+- Ability to effectively communicate the mission and vision of the Tiwahe Foundation

-- Knowledge of and/or experience working with the Twin Cities American Indian community.
+- Knowledge or experience working with the Twin Cities American Indian community

 - Excellent writing skills, demonstrating accuracy, creativity, and persuasiveness

-- Demonstrated ability to collaborate and work successfully as a member of a team.
+- Ability to collaborate and work as a member of a team

-- Ability to work calmly and professionally in a fast-paced, deadline-oriented environment.
+- Strong organizational skills in a fast-paced, deadline-oriented environment.

 - Understanding of basic bookkeeping for accounts receivable and payable

-- Experience in on-line and social media communications
+- Experience with on-line and social media communications

 MINIMUM EDUCATION/EXPERIENCE REQUIRED: